 Salary Sacrifice Superannuation Calculator

 Boost your super and reduce your tax.
 See how salary sacrificing to super affects your take-home pay and builds your retirement savings.
-Updated for 2025-2026.

-Salary sacrifice inputs
+Salary sacrifice amount

 Did you know?